sedc-codecademy/sedc7-11-2-practical-frontend/Class 4/readme.md

 >  ### The project deadline is *30th of September.*   Please carefully estimate your time and please try to send me the project as soon as possible.

+> Please send your projects to my email, and to snaskova094@gmail.com.